What is the Brand Tuned Accreditation

 ESTABLISHING THE BRAND STRATEGY

 Branding is not a linear activity.
-The brand’s strategy must align to its business strategy, and until strategic decisions are finalised the product, price, and promotional approach are fluid.
-This module marks the need to pull everything together, fine tune the thinking about positioning, objectives, brand beliefs, mission, vision, values, product, price and promotional strategy.
+The brand’s strategy must align to its business strategy, and two to three objectives need to be set, one of which should focus on raising awareness of the brand.
+This module marks the need to pull everything together, fine tune the thinking about positioning, and values and to design a visual identity that focuses on distinctiveness.

 DRIVING THE BRAND

 Activating the brand and rolling out the communications strategy.
-Les Binnet and Peter Field’s ‘Long and the Short of it’ book explains why long and short-term promotion to build awareness is important to budget for.
-Building the culture and recruiting team in line with the brand’s values.
+The importance of customer experience and selling the brand internally to employees.
+Two-speed marketing.
+The importance of not rebranding and making radical changes to the visual identity.
 Noticing colours and symbols competitors adopt.
 Distancing the brand from competitors to maintain distinctiveness.
 Why an annual brand strategy review?

 Get the brochure now!